bamlab/dev-standards/react-native/setup/deploy-project-to-production.md

 - The App Id for this environment: `com.<TeamName>.<ProjectName>.production`
 - Which platform will you use for deployment?: `AppStore`
 - Your git repo for match: `git@github.com:<TeamRepo>/certificates.git`
-- The branch you want to use for match: `<Press Enter>` => The same as for the staging/hockeyapp setup, one Apple account means one branch usualy
+- The branch you want to use for match: `<Press Enter>` => The same as for the staging/hockeyapp setup, one Apple account means one branch usually
 - The developer.apple.com team id for the certificates: `**redacted**` => Can be found in Membership (on the website https://developer.apple.com)
 - The itunesconnect.apple.com team name: `**redacted**` => Can be found at the bottom top right
 - Your apple id: `**redacted**` => The username of the apple account